US judge temporarily blocks Trump's travel ban nationwide

 The State Department clarified that the higher figure includes diplomatic and other visas that were actually exempted from the travel ban, as well as expired visas.

-"The executive order effectively mandates that the states engage in discrimination based on national origin and/or religion, thereby rescinding the states' historic protection of civil rights and religious freedom," the complaint says.

-Ferguson said the order is harming Washington residents, businesses and its education system.
-It will reduce tax revenue and impose significant costs on state agencies, as well as make it impossible for some state employees and students to travel, he said.
+Ferguson, a Democrat, said the order is harming residents, businesses and the state's education system.

-Washington-based businesses Amazon, Expedia and Microsoft support the state's efforts to stop the order.
+Washington-based businesses Amazon, Expedia and Microsoft support the state's efforts.
 They say it's hurting their operations, too.

-Lawyers for Washington state said another hearing was expected in the next few weeks.

 Comments